FeiLiuEM/GoldenDict_Dictionary_Google_Microsoft-Bing_Baidu/README.md

 # Goldendict online translate

-This is a method for goldendict using google, microsoft, and baidu translator.
+This is a method for goldendict using google, microsoft, and baidu translate.

 ## Google translator